 - Eizo Turbo240 – Seen on the legendary Eizo Foris FG2421 monitor.
 The first gaming oriented VA monitor ever.
 Turbo240 utilizes 240 Hz interpolation (internally converts refresh rate to 240 Hz) and then applies backlight strobing at 240 Hz intervals, thus it has the least obvious flicker (the faster the strobing the less visible the flicker) and the most brightness (the FG2421 can still output over 250 cd/m2 with Turbo240 enabled) and it functions as low as 60 Hz, but no matter the setting it interpolates to 240 Hz.
 I thought the interpolation would be a bad thing, but it doesn’t seem to be.
 I don’t feel the extra lag although some superhuman Counter-Strike players and the like would.
 Motion clarity is superior to ULMB on the Acer Predator XB270HU, less ghosting.
 Even Turbo240 at 60 Hz looks surprisingly good and better than not using it.

-- BenQ Blur Reduction – Considered the best by those who have tried all of the above.
+- BenQ Blur Reduction – Was perhaps the best in the mid 2010s.
 Can achieve much more max brightness than LightBoost and ULMB, but much less than Turbo240.
 Works at 144 Hz, even works down to 60 Hz but I wouldn’t expect this to look good.
 Minimal impact on contrast and colors.
 At 144 Hz and 120 Hz the backlight strobing is 1:1 with refresh rate.

-- Samsung Blur Reduction – With this I’m referring to the method found on Samsung’s CFG70 monitors.
+- Samsung Blur Reduction – This refers to what Samsung uses on their gaming monitors.
 The entire backlight doesn’t blink at once, it scans in four different areas, thus removing strobe crosstalk!
-Definitely the best implementation except for the fact that it has locked brightness for some reason (and it’s extremely bright at 250+ cd/m2).
+However, it has locked brightness for some reason (and it’s extremely bright at 250+ cd/m2).
 Single strobes at 100 Hz, 120 Hz, and 144 Hz, double strobes below 100 Hz.

 - ASUS ELMB – A pretty basic implementation from ASUS without pulse width adjustment.